by Abhishek Shukla·Comments Off on Nvidia trains its AI car to observe and learn from humans

 In this blog post we are going to talk about the basics and new features in ASP.NET 5 and Visual Studio 2015 by creating our favourite Hello World Program.

-Visual Studio 2015 is a File based project system now which means that when we add a file in the file system then it is automatically picked up and a dynamic compilation happens that could result in faster refresh and faster build behind the scenes.
-This is possible because of the Rosyln compiler https://github.com/dotnet/roslyn.
 In the newer version of Visual studio we can develop applications with the full featured .Net framework as well as the Cloud Optimized Core CLR.
 The idea of designing this new Core CLR is to make the application with fast startup, low memory usage and high throughput (I wonder why this is not the default framework always).
 Core CLR is designed to work on the environments other than windows as well like Linux and OSX.
 Core CLR is available as a nuget package and hence could be deployed as part of the application itself but keep in mind, this being an optimized CLR might be missing types available in the full features .NET framework.

 The newer version of ASP.NET has taken steps towards unification by combining ASP.NET MVC + WebAPI into one class itself which means that it would have only one base controller for both.